-Isolated thunderstorms with strong winds to hit parts of Utah
+Isolated thunderstorms with strong winds hitting parts of Utah

-A cool front is moving closer to the state and will hit northern Utah late Wednesday night through Thursday morning.
+A cool front is hitting northern Utah late Wednesday night through Thursday morning.

-Ahead of the front, winds will pick up and isolated thunderstorms could develop across northern Utah.
+Ahead of the front, winds have picked up and isolated thunderstorms are developing across northern Utah.

-These thunderstorms could produce gusty winds.
+These thunderstorms are producing strong microburst winds.

 Temperatures will be cooler Thursday with a chance of showers on Friday.